BryceCanyonCounty/bcc-legendaries/README.md

 ## Installation Steps
 - Add the file to your resource file
-- Add ensure 'hd_legendaries' to your resources.cfg
+- Add ensure 'bcc-legendaries' to your resources.cfg
+- Can not change name from 'bcc-legendaries' otherwise script will break

 ## Side notes
 - Credit to vorp_hunting that is where i pulled the skinned.js and skinned.lua from and modified it to do what I want here.